 Sinus Tarsi Syndrome usually develops following an ankle sprain or due to repetitive strain from running or walking on a flat foot.

 When treated early, recovery is quite quick but without appropriate, early intervention it can lead to chronic pain.
 Accurate diagnosis is often missed and anyone with persistent pain and instability, particularly if they have previously sprained their ankle, should be thoroughly assessed for this condition.

 Here we will look at what the sinus tarsi is, what causes sinus tarsi syndrome, the symptoms of the condition, how it is diagnosed and the best treatment options.

 A number of ligaments, blood vessels and nerves pass through the sinus tarsi.
 It plays an important role in balance and proprioception.
-Inflammation around the Sinus Tarsi region or injury of any of the surrounding ligaments results in Sinus Tarsi Syndrome.
+Inflammation around this region or injury of any of the surrounding ligaments results in Sinus Tarsi Syndrome.

 Sinus tarsi syndrome is rare condition, usually caused by instability of the subtalar joint in the ankle.
 The two most common causes of this are ankle sprains and altered foot biomechanics: